adslbarxatov/xash3d-for-ESHQ/README.md

 28. The `scripted_sentence` entity now can play single sound (it must be prefixed with “!!”).
 Also you can add text message from `titles.txt` in addition to the sound sentence.

-29. Some speed improvements applied to shotgun and mp5.
+29. Some speed improvements applied to shotgun, mp5, hornetgun, 357 and other.

 30. Fixed mouse wheel’s behavior and some inconveniences in the keyboard settings interface.